HandleyECTS/gitpractice/README.md

    Shows current state of the working directory and staging area.

 8. `git add <file>`
    Stages changes in a file for the next commit.
-(Note: You can `git add *` to stage all files.)
+(Note: You can `git add *` to stage all files in the working directory, while `git add .` does the whole repository)

+9. `git commit -m "message"`
+   Saves the staged changes with a commit message.

+10. ** Add a remote location for a repo**
+    `git remote add origin <link to repo>`

+11. `git push`
+    Sends local commits to the remote repository